 The Wall Street Journal and others have reported that Google’s high-speed-Internet business is slowing down with the company rethinking how it will deliver Internet connections moving forward.

 The project launched in 2012 in Kansas City.
 Fiber runs $70 per month.
 Television adds an additional $60.
 Analysts peg the one-time cost for each residence the installation passes at $500.
 Not everyone on the route subscribes.

 The cost to install fiber optic cable is only one part of the problem.
 There have been issues with municipalities and citizens having their lawns torn up, gas lines ruptured, water lines broken – the list goes on.
 Many have threatened or taken legal action.

-Nashville’s Metro Council raised legal issues regarding Google’s support for an ordinance that would make it easier for Google to use existing utility poles, currently used by competitors such as AT&T Inc. (NYSE:TC) and Verizon Communications Inc. (NYSE:VZD).
+Nashville’s Metro Council raised legal issues regarding Google’s support for an ordinance that would make it easier for Google to use existing utility poles, currently used by competitors such as AT&T Inc. (NYSE:TC) and Verizon Communications Inc. (NYSE:VZC).